Jean-CS/node-auth-tdd/README.md

 # Node.js Login App with TDD (Jest)

+This projects uses:

+- Jest for handling all tests.
+- PostgreSQL for the development/production database and SQLite for the testing database.

 ## Tests

-In this project we make use of Unit and Integrations tests
+In this project we make use of Unit and Integrations tests.

 ### Unit Tests